 Ted Brassard's New Amsterdam Baptisms New Amsterdam baptisms found here.

-New Netherlands Project Transcription, translation, and publication of all Dutch documents in New York
+New Netherlands Institute Transcription, translation, and publication of all Dutch documents in New York

 repositories relating to the seventeenth - century colony.